-You can use the Web service interface to deploy and manage applications in the Spring container.
-The Web service interface is specified in the container.wsdl file, which is located in the

-ArtixInstallDir/java/containers/spring_container/etc/wsdl directory of your Artix installation.
+Overview You can use the Web service interface to deploy and manage applications in the Spring container.
+The Web service interface is specified in the container.wsdl file, which is located in the ArtixInstallDir/java/containers/spring_container/etc/wsdl directory of your Artix installation.
+Client tool At present Artix does not include a client tool for the Web service interface.

-Client tool

-At present Artix does not include a client tool for the Web service interface.
 You could, however, write one if you are familiar with Web service development.
-Please refer to the container.wsdl file and the Artix Java runtime Javadoc for more detail.

-Changing the port on which the Web service interface listens

-To change the port on which the Web service interface listens, you must change the port number of the address property in the spring_container.xml file; that is, <jaxws:endpoint id="ContainerService" implementor="#ContainerServiceImpl" address="http://localhost:2222/AdminContext/AdminPort" ...>.
-You do not need to change the container.wsdl file.

-For more information on the spring_container.xml file, see "Spring Container Definition File" on page 34.

-Adding a port

-If you want to add a port, such as a JMS port or an HTTPS port, add the port details to the container.wsdl file.
+Please refer to the container.wsdl file and Artix JAX-WS API reference documentation for more detail.
+Changing the port on which the Web service interface listens To change the port on which the Web service interface listens, change the port number of the address property in the spring_container.xml file; that is, <jaxws:endpoint <br="" id="ContainerService">implementor="#ContainerServiceImpl" address="http://localhost:2222/AdminContext/AdminPort">.
+For more information on the spring_container.xml file, see "Spring Container Definition File" on page 37.</jaxws:endpoint> Adding a port If you want to add a port, such as a JMS port or an HTTPS port, add the port details to the container.wsdl file.